yangbo/swagger-grails4/README.md

 - Automatically extract comments of fields to build descriptions of properties.
 - Automatically create description of values of Enum, if there is an id property then show id value in descriptions.
 - Automatically create element Schema of array.
+- TODO: Can handle inherited trait properties and plain class properties.